-If you have found a lump in your breast or had an abnormal mammogram, a breast cancer diagnosis is the next step.
-At the Abramson Cancer Center, our diagnostic specialists use the latest imaging, testing and procedures to thoroughly evaluate areas of concern in the breast.
+If you have found a lump in your breast, had an abnormal mammogram, or experienced another finding that may indicate breast cancer, a quick and precise diagnosis is the next step.
+At Penn Medicine, our diagnostic specialists use the latest imaging, testing, and procedures to thoroughly evaluate areas of concern in the breast.
 We identify the characteristics of every breast cancer to create personalized treatment plans based on your unique breast cancer diagnosis.

 A breast cancer diagnosis is performed using breast imaging after suspicious symptoms, like a breast lump, or an abnormal mammogram are reported.
 Types of imaging used include 3D mammograms, ultrasounds, and MRI.
 After imaging tests, a breast biopsy is used to confirm the findings.